All Episodes

 And as a result, we have now taken this country from a horrible trajectory.

-13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s, homeownership rate lowest in 51 years, worst recovery since the 40s, more debt than every other president before him combined.
+13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s.

-Maybe you don't like Trump's style, but his policies of cutting regulation, red tape, burdensome regulation for business, fighting to get businesses back, new trade deals with Europe and with Canada and with Mexico.
+In less than two years, maybe you don't like Trump's style, but his policies of cutting regulation, red tape, burdensome regulation for business, fighting to get businesses back, new trade deals with Europe and with Canada and with Mexico.

-What is it resulted?
+What has it resulted?

-Four and a half million new jobs, 4.3 million fewer Americans on food stamps, 4 million Americans lifted out of poverty.
+4.5 million new jobs, 4.3 million fewer Americans on food stamps, 4 million Americans lifted out of poverty.

 Manufacturing jobs came back, 400,000.

-Unemployment, 49 year low.
+Unemployment, 49-year low.

 Record low unemployment, African Americans, Hispanic Americans, Asian Americans.

-You know, historically low unemployment for women in the workplace, vets, youth unemployment, median income record highs, 4.2% GDP growth in the second quarter, 3.5 in the third quarter.
+You know, historically low unemployment for women in the workplace, vets, youth unemployment, median income, record highs, 4.2% GDP growth in the second quarter, 3.5% in the third quarter.

 This is the president splashing regulations and keeping promises.